Major Release of Veeva Site Connect Streamlines Clinical Trial Execution for Sites and Sponsors

 Veeva Site Connect is part of Veeva Clinical Platform, the complete and connected solution supporting patients, sites, and sponsors.
 Veeva Site Connect plays a critical role as the industry moves to simplify and standardize site collaboration, and seven of the top 20 biopharmas have already adopted Veeva Site Connect to streamline trials.

-See the Veeva Site Connect demo and learn more at Veeva R&D and Quality Summit 9-10 September in Boston, where top biopharmas will share how they use Veeva Site Connect to simplify trial execution for greater quality and speed.
+See the Veeva Site Connect demo and learn more at Veeva R&D and Quality Summit October 15 in Korea, where top biopharmas will share how they use Veeva Site Connect to simplify trial execution for greater quality and speed.

 Additional Information